Export SharePoint Page to PDF

 convert html to pdf

-• Orientation: Page orientation of the converted file.
+• Orientation — Page orientation of the converted file.
 Use Portrait or Landscape.

-• Authentication: Accept the default value for URLs located in SharePoint Online.
-For external - non-SharePoint - URLs, specify Web (for normal web-based authentication) or anonymous for sites that require no authentication.
+• Authentication — Accept the default value for URLs located in SharePoint Online.
+For external — non-SharePoint — URLs, specify Web (for normal web-based authentication) or anonymous for sites that require no authentication.

-• Viewport: Optionally specify a virtual screen resolution to allow responsive web content to output the appropriate version (e.g. mobile or desktop version).
+• Viewport — Optionally specify a virtual screen resolution to allow responsive web content to output the appropriate version (e.g. mobile or desktop version).

-• Media Type: Control if output should be optimized for Print layout (using the Print CSS Media type) or rendered exactly as displayed on the screen.
+• Media Type — Control if output should be optimized for Print layout (using the Print CSS Media type) or rendered exactly as displayed on the screen.

-• Conversion delay: Control the delay between initially loading the page, including JavaScript rendering, and starting the PDF Conversion process.
+• Conversion delay — Control the delay between initially loading the page, including JavaScript rendering, and starting the PDF conversion process.
 Keep this value high, as SharePoint Online pages contain very rich content.

-Muhimbi’s PDF Converter for SharePoint Online along with Microsoft Flow actions can also support the conversion of MS SharePoint Online pages.
+Muhimbi’s PDF Converter for SharePoint Online, along with Microsoft Flow actions, can also support the conversion of MS SharePoint Online pages.
 The MS SharePoint Designer workflow created in the previous section can easily be recreated in Flow.
 Here are the steps to export SharePoint pages to PDF with Microsoft Flow:

-1. Create a new Flow and use the SharePoint Online trigger ‘When an item is created or modified’.
+1. Create a new flow and use the When an item is created or modified SharePoint Online trigger.
 Fill out the URL for the site collection and select the relevant SharePoint list from the dropdown menu.

-2. Insert Muhimbi's ‘Convert HTML to PDF’ action and fill it out as per the screenshot displayed below.
-Naturally, you will need to substitute the source URL, username, and password.
-Make sure that for SharePoint Online conversions you select Print as the Media type.
+2. Insert Muhimbi’s Convert HTML to PDF action and fill it out as shown in the screenshot below.
+Substitute the source URL, username, and password.
+Make sure that, for SharePoint Online conversions, you select Print as the Media type.

 4. Publish the workflow and create/update a list item in the specified list.
-After a few seconds, the Flow will trigger and a PDF file will be generated.
+After a few seconds, the flow will trigger and a PDF file will be generated.

 publish the workflow